Find Trade Colleges

 There are 1,205 full-time undergraduates at Southeast Tech, and 2,330 students altogether.
 The school has a student-to-faculty ratio of 12 to 1.

 Approximately 78% of the students who attend this school take out loans.
 The typical student loan amount is $6,777 a year.
-The student loan default rate of 0.8% means most graduates are not struggling to pay off their loans.
+The school reports a student loan default rate of 0.8% which is much lower than the average rate of 10.8%!

 #3